chrishounwnu/numpy-repo-analysis/README.md

 I chose the line plot showing monthly insertions and deletions (Plot 1).

-What surprised me was the extreme volatility visible throughout the entire timeline — with large spikes in both insertions and deletions, especially in recent years.
+What surprised me was the extreme volatility visible throughout the entire timeline, with large spikes in both insertions and deletions, especially in recent years.
 While I expected some variation due to new features and bug fixes, the amplitude and frequency of these spikes suggest major codebase overhauls or big refactorings.

 These fluctuations could be explained by:
 - Major version releases or large pull requests being merged
 - The use of automated tools generating/removing code
-- Legacy cleanups and transitions (e.g., moving to Python 3, or modularization)
+- Legacy cleanups and transitions (modularization)

 Despite the noise, it reveals important patterns about the development lifecycle of NumPy and shows clear bursts of high activity.